 This is your DIY manual for enlarging or creating your own terp.
 Your artificial settlement mound or platform.
 Despite terps are being made for more than 2,600 years, this manual is the first of its kind.
 We sincerely hope it is not too little too late, now that terp-building is on the rise again and we have observed it happens often in an amateurish way.
 With that, taking unnecessary risks.

 Although most terps were built in the period between 650 BC and AD 1050, it is still a current solution.
 Take for example the terp of the town of Wieringerwerf in the reclaimed land of Wieringermeer Polder in province Noord Holland.
 The town was founded in ’30s of the last century.
 The terp of Wieringerwerf was even of service at the end of World War II when the dikes of the Wieringermeer Polder were destroyed.
 Read our blog post Refuge on a terp 2.0, waiting to be liberated, about this catastrophe.
 The most recent terps were built ten years ago, in region Overdiepse Polder in province Noord Brabant.
 It is part of the Delta Plan after serious flooding caused by the big rivers Rhine and Meuse two decades ago.
+And the folks of the village of Blije in province Friesland have a cunning plan to do so too.

 However.
 It deeply troubled the Nordfriesen and the Ostfriesen in Germany, and the Frisians in province Friesland in the Netherlands, that the folks of province Noord Brabant, and of province Noord Holland already before, do not obey all necessary rituals and procedures.
 In time this might have very serious consequences for the safety and health of people who dwell on these terps.
 Therefore, Frisia Coast Trail felt it was urgent to produce a manual to avoid future, similar irresponsible behavior.